 William Boyce Thompson’s first crack at city building taught him a valuable lesson — never try it again.

-The mining magnate’s joyful attempt to create a new city, Ely City, Nevada, later renamed East Ely, was an unqualified failure, largely due to forces beyond his control.
-Yet in typical fashion the crafty entrepreneur still found a way to snatch financial gain from the jaws of defeat.
+The mining magnate’s joyful attempt to create a new city, Ely City, Nevada, later renamed East Ely, was a complete failure, mainly due to forces beyond his control.
+Yet, in typical fashion, the crafty entrepreneur still found a way to snatch financial gain from the jaws of defeat.

-Thompson’s grand plan was hatched after the Nevada Consolidated Company, the biggest mining presence in Ely, was considering building a new smelter and treatment plant east of the city.
+Thompson’s grand plan was hatched after the Nevada Consolidated Company, the most significant mining presence in Ely, considered building a new smelter and treatment plant east of the city.
 It would employ 1,200 workers.
-Thompson had actually sold controlling interest in Nevada Consolidated to the Guggenheim brothers a year before.
+Thompson had sold a controlling interest in Nevada Consolidated to the Guggenheim brothers a year before.

 “WB went out a mile or two on the desert from the old town of Ely,” remembers journalist William Starr Bullock, “purchased hundreds of acres, and started the development of a townsite with sewers, water mains, fire protection, paved roads, sidewalks and other improvements.”